 The Midwest Model United Nations Conference is designed to be a “Venture in Practical Education” where college students gain hands-on experience in diplomacy and international affairs.

 “As we have seen in the past several weeks, volatile events that occur half way around the world, in the Mideast or Japan, can have strong economic and humanitarian impact here in the United States,” stated Elizabeth Manser Payne, Model UN faculty advisor.
-“Our students, who compete in Model United Nations, gain experience in working in a large diverse group with the goal of finding solutions by consensus-building.
 Without consensus, the ability to effectively resolve the crisis becomes much more difficult.”